secretkeylabs/sats-connect-ui/docs/selector-api.md

 ## Loading the selector

-Before use, the selector needs to be registered as a custom element and insterted into the DOM.
+Before use, the selector needs to be registered as a custom element and inserted into the DOM.
 The `loadSelector()` helper function facilitates both these actions, ensuring the selector is properly registered and added to the page.

+To remove the selector and all event listeners, use `cleanup()`.

 ## Events API